aayushshah15/Stacker-lang/README.md

 # Stacker-lang
 ####A stack based domain-specific language implemented in Racket

-The language takes in arguments in the form of a stack and each operator applies itself to the 2 numbers above it.
+The language takes in arguments in the form of a stack and each operator applies itself to the 2 numbers/expressions above it.

 For example, the expressions:
 -  push 5